alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 3. Different technical details.

-    GitHub workflow is "fork + pull request", and it's backend is CGit.
+    GitHub workflow is "fork + pull request", and its backend is CGit.

     Gerrit users should install a special hook "commit-msg" inside their local repositories so that every commit generated in local repositories has a unique "Change-Id".
 Gerrit uses JGit as its backend.

 4. Pros:

-    GitHub users use standard git command, so GitHub is easy to use.
+    GitHub users use standard git command, so GitHub is easy to get going.
 Users have full control of their forked repositories.
-GitHub is the largest open source community with lots of projects, and one project may share others.
+GitHub is the largest open-source community with lots of projects, and one project can be shared to others.

     Gerrit repositories are manageable for administrators.
 Android has a better solution for multi-repositories management than git-submodule.